Chart Color Schemes

 Ourimbah has strong levels of nearby infrastructure activity, ranking in the top 30% nationally

-Changes in local infrastructure significantly affect an area's performance.
-AreaSearch has identified 18 projects that could impact this region.
-Notable ones include Central Coast Local Roads Package, Mardi Water Treatment Plant Upgrade, Narara Ecovillage, and The Outlook Narara.
-Below is a list of those likely to be most relevant.
+Changes to local infrastructure significantly influence an area's performance.
+AreaSearch identified 18 projects likely impacting the area.
+Notable ones are Central Coast Local Roads Package, Mardi Water Treatment Plant Upgrade, Narara Ecovillage, and The Outlook Narara.
+Below is a list of those most relevant.

 Professional plan users can use the search below to filter and access additional projects.